Yotsuba&!: Manga

 The manga is written and illustrated by Kiyohiko Azuma, and published by ASCII Media Works in the monthly shōnen (aimed at teenage boys) manga magazine Dengeki Daioh since the March 2003 issue, with serialization on-going.
-Chapters have been collected in sixteen tankōbon volumes.
+Chapters have been collected in 16 tankōbon volumes.

-In English, Yotsuba&! was originally licensed by ADV Manga, who published five volumes between 2005 and 2007 before dropping the license.
+In English, Yotsuba&! was originally licensed by ADV Manga, which published five volumes between 2005 and 2007 before dropping the license.
 The North American license was picked up by Yen Press, which republished the first five volumes along with the sixth in September 2009.
 Fourteen volumes have since been released.
 In addition, the series is licensed in Malaysia in both English and Malay by Kadokawa Gempak Starz, in France by Kurokawa, in Spain by Norma Editorial, in Germany by Tokyopop Germany, in Italy by Dynit, in Sweden by B. Wahlström, in Finland by Punainen jättiläinen, in Korea by Daiwon C.I., in Taiwan by Kadokawa Media, in Russia by Palma Press in Vietnam by TVM Comics, in Poland by Kotori, in Indonesia by Elex Media Komputindo and in Thailand by NED Comics.

 Each chapter of Yotsuba&! takes place on a specific, nearly sequential day of a common year starting on Wednesday.
 The year was initially believed to be 2003, coinciding with the date of the manga's serialization, but Azuma has stated that the manga always takes place in the present day.
-This allows the appearance of products created after 2003, such as the Nintendo DS Mr. Ayase plays in chapter forty-two.
+This allows the appearance of products created after 2003, such as the Nintendo DS Mr. Ayase plays in chapter 42.

 Calendars

 Both monthly and daily Yotsuba&! calendars have been released every year since 2005, although a monthly calendar for 2009 was not released due to constraints on Azuma's schedule.
 The 2005 edition of the monthly calendar featured pictures of Yotsuba playing with animals such as lions, zebras, and kangaroos.
 The 2006, 2007, 2008, and 2010 editions feature photographs altered to include Yotsuba doing such things as playing with other children or reaching for a balloon.
 The photographs were by Miho Kakuta, with drawings by Kiyohiko Azuma.
-The daily calendars have a mix of original and manga artwork, with occasional captions, as well as other fun items—for example, the 2006 calendar had a game of shiritori ongoing through the year.
+The daily calendars have a mix of original and manga artwork, with occasional captions, as well as other items—for example, the 2006 calendar had a game of shiritori ongoing through the year.
 The daily calendars run from April to March, following the Japanese school year instead of the calendar year.

 The 2010 monthly calendar was released in November 2009.